jeanbza/git-cf-templates/README.md

 # git-cf-templates

 Some templates for pushing cf apps in different languages.
+Pull requests welcome.